 Typically, a software will do the first level of extraction of data-points from the contracts.
 Then a team checks the results.
 “Review” has connotations of spot-checking.
 That will NOT lead to any accurate results of extraction.

 Brightleaf’s stringent process which is embedded in the software AND the lawyers who check the output, makes them verify EACH-AND-EVERY data element against the original document.
 This is the ONLY way to get highly accurate results.

 So ask the vendor – “Do you check every element, or does “Review” mean spot-checking?
 Can you provide an audit of every element checked by the lawyer with time and date stamps”?

 What are different ways to abstract data?

 - Manual abstraction – Interpretation and abstraction of important information done by humans.
-It requires planning, oversight and lots of error checking.
+It requires planning, oversight, and lots of error checking.

-- Automated abstraction – Abstraction of data purely done by a software based on some pre-defined rules and algorithms.
+- Automated abstraction – Abstraction of data purely done by software based on some pre-defined rules and algorithms.
 Fast but prone to errors.

 - Hybrid abstraction – Best of both, a combination of manual and automated abstraction.
-Here the data is first abstracted using a software making the process fast, then vetted by experts for completeness and accuracy.
+Here the data is abstracted using software making the process fast, then vetted by experts for completeness and accuracy.